hari1016/FLoRIST/README.md

 # FLoRIST: Singular Value Thresholding for Efficient and Accurate Federated Fine-Tuning of Large Language Models

-Official implementation of **FLoRIST** , a federated fine-tuning framework that performs **low-rank aggregation in latent space** using **Singular Value Thresholding (SVT)** to achieve the best trade-off between accuracy and communication efficiency for large language models.
+Official implementation of **FLoRIST**, a federated fine-tuning framework that performs low-rank aggregation in latent space using **Singular Value Thresholding (SVT)** to achieve a strong balance between accuracy, communication efficiency, and scalability for large language models.

-📄 Paper: *Accepted to MLSys 2026*
+📄 *Accepted to MLSys 2026*

-Code release accompanies the final camera-ready version.
+This repository accompanies the camera-ready version of the paper.

 ---

 ## Overview

-Federated fine-tuning of LLMs is challenging because:

-* Clients are heterogeneous
-* Communication is expensive
-* Naive LoRA aggregation introduces noise
-* Full SVD approaches are computationally infeasible
-* Stacking adapters explodes communication

-FLoRIST resolves all three axes:

-> **accuracy × efficiency × scalability**

-Instead of constructing the dense global update matrix, FLoRIST:

-✔ Aggregates directly in the low-rank latent adapter space ✔ Performs efficient SVD without forming ΔW
-✔ Applies singular value thresholding to remove redundancy ✔ Supports heterogeneous client ranks natively
-✔ Broadcasts a unified compact global adapter

-This yields:

-* Higher MMLU accuracy
-* 5×–350× communication savings
-* 7× lower server compute vs FlexLoRA
-* Stable performance under heterogeneity
+Federated fine-tuning of LLMs faces a fundamental tension: large models require expressive updates, but communication constraints and client heterogeneity limit what can be transmitted.
+Existing LoRA-based methods either introduce aggregation noise, rely on expensive full-matrix decompositions, or scale poorly when client ranks differ.

+FLoRIST resolves this by operating directly in the low-rank latent adapter space instead of constructing dense global updates.
+The server performs an efficient decomposition of stacked client adapters and applies singular value thresholding to retain only the most informative components.
+The result is a compact global adapter that preserves performance while dramatically reducing communication.

+In practice, this design yields higher MMLU accuracy, large communication savings (often 5×–350×), lower server computation compared to full SVD baselines, and stable behavior under heterogeneous client ranks.

 ---

-## Key Contributions
+## Key Ideas

+FLoRIST introduces a unified framework for federated LoRA aggregation built around three principles:

-* **Noise-free aggregation** without cross-term artifacts (unlike FedIT)
+- **Noise-free aggregation** that avoids the cross-term artifacts present in FedIT-style averaging
-* **Efficient SVD pipeline** that avoids full matrix construction
+- **Efficient SVD without forming the dense update matrix**, making server computation scalable
-* **Energy-based rank selection** via singular value thresholding
+- **Energy-based rank selection** via singular value thresholding to remove redundant components
-* **Adaptive per-layer rank compression**
-* **Best accuracy–efficiency trade-off** across all baselines

-FLoRIST consistently outperforms:

-> FedIT · FFA-LoRA · FLoRA · FlexLoRA

-across:

-* TinyLlama
-* Llama-3.2-1B
-* Dolly / Alpaca / Wizard
-* Homogeneous + heterogeneous settings
+This leads to adaptive per-layer compression and a global adapter that captures the shared signal across clients while filtering noisy updates.
+Across TinyLlama and Llama-3.2-1B models, and across Dolly, Alpaca, and Wizard datasets, FLoRIST consistently matches or exceeds the accuracy of FedIT, FFA-LoRA, FLoRA, and FlexLoRA while offering substantially higher communication efficiency.

 ---